nickmflorin/happybudget-api/tests/ReadMe.md

     return user
 ```

-Note that all of our factory fixtures use the `db` fixture by default, so when
+> Note that all of our factory fixtures use the `db` fixture by default, so when
-creating data from factories we do not need to include the `db` fixture in
+> creating data from factories we do not need to include the `db` fixture in
-the specific test.
+> the specific test.

+## Test Suite

+This section discusses the frameworks that we built around `pytest` and
+`pytest-django` to more specifically accomodate our use cases.